jonthompson/surfactuator/README.md

 ## Power:
 * Since everything except the actuators is very low draw all wiring can be 18-22AWG
 * REMOVE 5V REGULATOR JUMPER ON L298N.
 This is a small jumper by itself on the board.
+#### No soldering
+* If you used the no-solder power supply above, just wire the in to your 12v power, out to the VIN pin on the arduino.
+Also run 12v to the L298N board.
+#### Soldering:
 * Wire power to the LM2596 "in" solder pads.
 Wire this to something that is not always powered or you'll kill your battery.
 * Also solder a lead onto the LM2596 "in" solder pads to go directly to the L298N 12V in.
 * Connect your LM2596 to a 12V source after turning the gold dial counter-clockwise 15-20 times.
 Use a multimeter to measure out pads until you get to 7-8V out.